 High Sheriff’s Skills Project

-Herefordshire Business Board is working closely with Herefordshire’s High Sheriff for 2020-21, Tricia Thomas, on her chosen theme for her year in office: Preparing Young People for Work.
+Herefordshire Business Board has been working closely with Herefordshire’s High Sheriff for 2020-21, Tricia Thomas, on her chosen theme for her year in office: Preparing Young People for Work.

-As a business owner herself – she runs Leominster based Thomas Panels and Profiles with her husband, Richie – Tricia speaks passionately on this subject and since taking up office in March 2020 has been working with the Business Board to develop a special careers-focused competition for schools.
-The competition, which is due for launch in the autumn term of 2020, is entitled ‘Just the Job’.
-It’s aimed at year 6 and 7 pupils to get them thinking about the type of job they’d like to do when they are older.
+As a business owner herself – she runs Leominster based Thomas Panels and Profiles with her husband, Richie – Tricia speaks passionately on this subject and since taking up office in March 2020 worked with the Business Board to develop a special careers-focused competition for schools.
+The competition, which was launched in the autumn term of 2020, was entitled ‘Just the Job’.
+It was aimed at year 6 and 7 pupils to get them thinking about the type of job they’d like to do when they are older.

-There are some great prizes up for grabs.
-The winning school will receive an award of £2,000 towards career related teaching support.
-Each pupil will receive a certificate and there will be vouchers for the best three submissions in both year groups and for each submission option (ie words, video, art).
-The best entry in each section and age group will receive vouchers of £50.
-You can find out more in the competition information leaflet.
+There were some great prizes up for grabs.
+The winning school (St Paul’s CofE Primary, Hereford) received an award of £2,000 towards career related teaching support.
+Each pupil received a certificate and there were vouchers for the best three submissions in both year groups and for each submission option (ie words, video, art).
+The best entry in each section and age group received vouchers of £50.